 You’re ready to configure your car when you know which one you want, how much you’re going to pay for it, and how long you’ll wait before taking delivery.
 Configuring a Tesla is simple, because the company’s list of options is relatively short.
 With that said, the lineup changes on a regular basis, so what we’re listing below might not be what you see on Tesla’s site.

 The entry-level Model 3 comes standard with white paint and 18-inch alloy wheels, for example.
 Tesla charges $1,000 for black, silver, or blue paint, $2,000 for red, and $1,500 for 19-inch alloy wheels.
 Moving on to the interior, the only option is a $1,000 two-tone black and white upholstery (shown above) available on upmarket variants.
-Autopilot is included, and full self-driving capability is a $7,000 option that doesn’t make the Model 3 autonomous — not yet.
+Autopilot is included, and full self-driving capability is a $10,000 option that doesn’t make the Model 3 autonomous — not yet.
 The company is working on driverless technology, and buyers who tick the box will receive it when it’s ready (and legally permissible) via an over-the-air software update.
-There’s no word yet on when that will be.

 Place your order